kkrt-labs/kakarot-ssj/docs/general/contract_storage.md

     Note over S: Storage is now updated with the final state of all changes made during the transaction.
 ```

+<span class="caption">Sequence of interactions between Kakarot, the local State
+and Starknet for the SSTORE and SLOAD Opcodes</span>

 ### Implementation